Code-Institute-Submissions/hotel-website/testing.md

 When the user visits the site they are immediately presented with a simple to use booking form.

-> As a prospective customer, I want to learn more (what is looks like, services etc.) about the hotel in general so I can decide whether to book a stay.
+> As a prospective customer, I want to learn more (what it looks like, services etc.) about the hotel in general so I can decide whether to book a stay.

-When the user visits the site they are immediately presented with information in callout section describing the hotel.
+When the user visits the site they are immediately presented with information in the callout section describing the hotel.
 The main background image shows what the hotel looks like.
 When the user scrolls down there is an About section providing information about the hotel and what services are available.
 If the user wishes to view more images of the hotel, the Gallery page (which is easily navigable from the Home page ) displays multiple images.

 > As a prospective customer, I want to learn about the offers available at the hotel so I can decide whether to book a stay.

 When the user visits the site there is a link in the callout section to the Offers section.
 In the offers section the user is presented with three offers.
-Each offer has a description and a corresopnding booking button which the user can use to book an offer.
+Each offer has a description and a corresponding booking button which the user can use to book an offer.

-> As a paid customer, I want to learn more (what is looks like, services etc.) about the hotel in general to ehance my stay.
+> As a paid customer, I want to learn more (what it looks like, services etc.) about the hotel in general to ehance my stay.

 When the user visits the site they are immediately presented with information in callout section describing the hotel.
 The main background image shows what the hotel looks like.
 When the user scrolls down there is an About section providing information about the hotel and what services are available.